d12frosted/elpa-mirror/gnu/denote-readme.txt

         packages such as `marginalia' and `embark').

   Function `denote-rename-file-prompt'
         Prompt to rename file named `OLD-NAME' to `NEW-NAME'.
+If `denote-rename-confirmations' does not contain
+        `modify-file-name', return t without prompting.

   Function `denote-rename-file-and-buffer'
         Rename file named `OLD-NAME' to `NEW-NAME', updating buffer